project-sunbird/sunbird.org-docs/developer-docs/index.md

 Sunbird is based on an open platform, you are free to use any programming language to extend or customize it.
 To try the Sunbird APIs, a basic understanding of REST APIs and a knowledge of object-oriented design principles is a plus, though not necessary.

-The Developer documentation provides you with a complete set of guidelines which you need to:
+The developer documentation assists in:

-   - Install Sunbird
+   - Installing Sunbird
-   - Configure Sunbird
+   - Configuring Sunbird
-   - Customize Sunbird
+   - Customizing Sunbird
-   - Extend Sunbird
+   - Extending Sunbird
-   - Contribute to Sunbird
+   - Contributing to Sunbird